AmirSTORMic/PiFocus/PiFocusDraft.md

 ## Methods
 <p align="justify">
-The collimated output beam of the IR laser was directed to pass through a beam expansion configuration which is utilized to ensure the required beam size at the back aperture of the objective lens.
+The collimated output beam of the near IR laser was directed to pass through a beam expansion configuration which is utilized to ensure the required beam size at the back aperture of the objective lens.
 The collimated expanded beam then was reflected by a polarizing beam splitter (PBS) and passed through a λ/4-plate for circular polarization.
 The beam entered the microscopy path by being reflected from the dichroic heading towards the back aperture of the primary objective lens.
 The laser beam is then focused on the glass coverslip at the front focal plane of the objective lens.
 The reflected light from the glass coverslip took the same path back to the autofocus detection unit by transmitting through the PBS, filtered by a neutral density filter, passing through a cylindrical lens (f = 500 mm), and focused onto a camera (Raspberry Pi OV-CAM) by a tube lens (f = 200, Thorlabs Inc.) where it formed an elliptical Gaussian PSF.
 </p>

 <p align="justify">